-The Teagasc Soils Map indicates the site locality comprises urban sediment.
-Immediately underlying the site and along the route of the Grand Canal to the east and west of the site, the Quaternary geology is classified as urban.
-The surrounding areas to the north and south are classified as till derived from the underlying limestone bedrock.
+Teagasc Soils Map indicates the site locally is overlain by made ground.
+To the north and south of the site, the Quaternary geology is comprised of glacial till derived from the underlying limestone bedrock.

-The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by marine basinal facies, a dark fine-grained limestone and shale of the Lucan formation.
+The GSI Bedrock Geology Map (scale 1:100,000) indicates the site is underlain by the Dinantian marine basinal facies, a dark-grey fine-grained limestones and shales of the Lucan formation.
 No geological features are noted within the surrounding area.